udayray7/parsing-ipl-table-2024/README.md

 # Parsing table through Python
-Parsed the IPL table from a website and trabsformed that into json format as a separate file.
+Parsed the IPL table from a website and transformed that into json format as a separate file.